 BA (Psych, German), Dip Teach, Dip Sch Couns, MEd St (Ed Psych), MQGCA

 Vicky has qualifications in both education and counselling, including research at Masters degree level in early childhood behaviour difficulties.
 Vicky has both undergraduate degrees in psychology and postgraduate degrees in counselling and education, and more than twenty-five years experience working with children and their families within early childhood settings, primary schools and TAFE.
 She has a passion for parenting and child behaviour management.
 With a background in Triple P, MYCP, 123 Magic and ABA she is able to provide an individualised level of support in this area.
 Vicky has extensive experience in learning difficulties, and is a coach for the working memory training program, COGMED.
 Vicky offers a unique service, which crosses both the educational and emotional domains.

 Vicky is a Director of All About Kids Australia Pty Ltd.

 Psychologist (Wooloowin Clinic)

-Dip T, BEd, GradDip Counselling, GradDip Psychology, PostGradDip Psychology, MEd St., Assoc MAPS
+Dip T, BEd, GradDip Counselling, GradDip Psychology, PostGradDip Psychology, MEd St., PHD, Assoc MAPS